top of page

 Two sets of colorful patterned fabric strips on a light background.
 Designs include birds and flowers in green, pink, white, and navy.

-Rotate one of your 8.5" squares a quarter turn clockwise or anti-clockwise so that the strip direction changes.
-One should now have the lines running vertically and the other should still be horizontal.
+Take one of your 8.5" squares and rotate it a quarter turn clockwise or anti-clockwise.
+This will change the strip direction.
+One block will now have lines running vertically, while the other will remain horizontal.

 Two patchwork quilt squares with floral patterns in blue, pink, white, and green on a light background, creating a vibrant, cheerful mood.

-Place the squares with right sides together, making sure one is still rotated.
+Place the squares right sides together, ensuring that one is still rotated.
 Sew a 1/4" seam allowance around the entire square.

 Patchwork quilt square with floral and bird patterns in pink, green, and blue tones on a light background.